 Footnote Citation

 A footnote appears at the bottom of the page.
 The first note for a source should contain the full citation, while subsequent notes can be shortened.
-This is an important example of how this style differs.
+This is a key detail about how Chicago format differs.

 First Note: 1.
 Jane Avery, “Organic Chemistry 202 Lab Experiments” (Crestwood College, 2025), 15.